-Eagle View & middot;Cupped in a high glacier scoured cirque, pristine and emerald Parzinn Lakes are two of the prettiest Alpine lakes in this area, granting extensive views of nearby Dremelspitze Peak and Dremelscharte Notch.
-And when it comes to the finest flower romps within that wild area, the high cirque of Parzinn ranks supreme.
+Eagle View · Cupped in a high glacier cirque, the pristine and emerald Parzinn lakes are two of the prettiest alpine lakes in this area and grant fine views of the nearby Dremelspitze mountain and Dremelscharte ridge.
 A multitude of blossoms proliferate along this rugged terrain.
 When you tire of the rainbow of wildflowers on the ground, you can look up to find breathtaking vistas around every corner.

-Eagle Kick & middot;The scramble section up Rosskar Notch has exposed areas and a narrow gully that can be treacherous and slippery in rain.
-And although the trail is assisted by a fixed anchoring system of cables, it requires use of hands in places.
-The scramble route continues on the descent as the trail drops down to a narrow and steep debris-filled chute in the beginning—with nothing but boulders and scree waiting to be conquered afterwards.
-But the sweeping views along the way. . . and inviting Württemberger Haus Lodge at the end. . . all help ease the pain.
+Eagle Kick · The scramble section up onto the Rosskarscharte ridge has exposed areas and a narrow gully that can be treacherous and slippery in rain.
+Although the trail is assisted by a fixed anchoring system of cables, it requires use of hands in places.
+The scramble route continues on the descent as the trail drops down to a narrow and steep rock-filled chute.
+A warm welcome and hearty meal at the Württemberger Haus are a fine reward for all that hard work.